yttriumz/notes-foam/notes-OS/Linux/Xorg.md

 ### Disable the middle key

-1. putting the following contents to `~/.Xmodmap`:
+1. Put the following contents in `~/.Xmodmap` and apply the settings via `xmodmap ~/.Xmodmap`:

    ```text
    pointer = 1 0 3
    ```

-2. Then apply the settings via `xmodmap ~/.Xmodmap`.
-This is also auto applied every time user logs in.
+   It is also automatically applied every time the user logs in.

-   Note that this will completely disable the middle click function (except in KVM guest machines), which might cause problems in applications where the middle click is used, e.g., *Cyberpunk 2077*.
+   Note that this will altogether disable the middle click function (except in KVM guest machines), which might cause problems in applications where the middle click is used, e.g., *Cyberpunk 2077*.

-3. You can restore it by writing the following to `~/.Xmodmap-restore-middle-click` and apply via `xmodmap ~/Xmodmap-restore-middle-click`:
+2. You can restore it by writing the following to `~/.Xmodmap-restore-middle-click` and apply via `xmodmap ~/Xmodmap-restore-middle-click`:

    ```text
    pointer = 1 2 3